When building your brand protection strategy, do you think of your brand first or your customers first? The answer is likely your brand! Many brands…

 Can you talk about POTOO’s growth from where you started to where you are now?

 David: Well we started at zero customers, then grew from one, to two and more from there.
 We’re really proud of our humble beginnings.
-The first year we just barely scraped by with enough and then in 2019 we were humbled to be named the fastest growing technology company in Connecticut with 2600% growth within just 3 years.
+The first year we just barely scraped by with enough and then in 2019 we were humbled to be named the fastest growing technology company in Connecticut with 2600% growth in just 3 years.

 You said that POTOO was just able to scrape by its first year.
 At what point did you realize the company was going to make it and really take off from there?